Mercury retrograde can actually be a rewarding and productive time!

 The tarot card correlated with Mercury is ‘The Magician.’
 The Rider-Waite-Smith card depicts the Magician with a wand pointing towards the sky, suggesting he connects the heavens to the worldly.
 A reminder of the Hermetic maxim, “As Above, So Below.”
 On the table in front of the Magician are all the suits of the tarot, representing the elements and all the tools that he needs.
 A pentacle – earth, a cup – water, a sword -air, and a wand – fire.
 Above his head is a lemniscate sign, symbolising eternity and infinite possibilities.

 The Magician channels divine, spiritual knowledge and energy, to create through a subtle blending of ideas, words and action – magic, an ability to manifest his own reality.
 The Magician can create heaven on earth.
 The Magician shows the power of the mind – used consciously with intent and focus, mind, is more powerful than matter.

 Mercury retrograde is generally anticipated to be a time when Mercury as the trickster is at work.
-Communication mishaps – everything from embarrassing to vanishing ones, travel woes and electronic and mechanical failures are all likely to be evident.
+Communication mishaps – everything from embarrassing to vanishing ones – travel woes, along with electronic or mechanical failures, are all possible.
 Even if nothing befalls us personally, we will likely hear about someone’s drama!
-But all the muddles and mayhem Mercury as trickster brings forth, when unravelled, contain valuable information, knowledge and lessons.
-Either relating to the present or featuring a return to the past to reunite with a thread linked with our future – but then again it could also focus on insight to help reconcile and heal events that occurred in the past.
+But all the muddles and mayhem Mercury as trickster brings forth, when unravelled, contain valuable information, knowledge, and lessons.
+Either relating to the present, or featuring a return to the past to reunite with a thread linked with our future – but then again – it could also focus on insight to help reconcile and heal events that occurred in the past.

 So, with Mercury being such an integral part of life, running into turbulence in Mercury ruled spheres can cause havoc, and disruption, to interrupt and disturb our habitual modus operandi – Hello Mercury retrograde!
 If Mercury plays a prank on you, just try to smile and calmly resolve it.
 Getting het up or flustered won’t change it and will possibly make it worse!